-Sadly, putting a barrier up around your emotions is rarely helpful.
+But in reality: Putting a barrier up around your emotions is rarely helpful.

 However, they cannot bubble to the surface while you’ve got your self-constructed emotional wall up around yourself.

 As a kid it might not be the most popular thing to show emotions, but you’ll get away with it because you’re a kid.
 Reaching adulthood you’re expected to be unaffected and unemotional (even though none of us truly are).

-Many people show absolutely no emotion until something awful happens, whereupon that barrier simply cannot withstand the force of the emotional tornado knocking against it.
-The wall comes down, and all those built-up emotions come bursting through you in one go).
+Many people show absolutely no emotion at all.
+Then something awful happens.
+Suddenly that emotional barrier simply cannot withstand the force of the emotional tornado knocking against it.
+The wall comes down, and all those built-up emotions come bursting through you in one go.

 You have to break down those walls and let those emotions come pouring out before they drown you.

 That’s where meditation comes in.

 Your self-created emotional prison evaporates in the heat of the meditation, in the heat of that mindfulness, that directed consciousness.

 Naturally, whatever you’ve been hording under lock and key in your mind, is going to come tumbling out when you meditate.

 It is a cry like the caged bird that sings of freedom.

 That is why meditation makes you cry.

-If you continue to cry when meditating, it’s a sign
+If you continue to cry when meditating, it’s a sign.

-Controlling your emotions means you let your emotions out in healthy ways.
+You need to let your emotions out in healthy ways.

 There are two great techniques that I recommend you use.
 Both will help you to let your emotions out in a healthy way.

 - The first technique is Buddhist insight meditation.
 This meditation will help you to understand what it happening with your emotions.
 When you try this technique, don’t be surprised if you find that you have lots of repressed emotions that you’re not letting out.
 Accept those emotions and give yourself the freedom to express them.

 Let me know how you get on with those techniques.